JohanLee2000/YoutubeDownloader/README.md

 - Convert downloaded videos to MP3 format

 ## Requirements
+Download from the Releases page for the executable file!
+No other step is necessary.

+Otherwise if you want to get the source code and run on your local machine:
 - Python 3.x
 - ffmpeg installed and in PATH environment variable (or specify path in download_video_as_mp3: 'ffmpeg_location')